Scott Sisson: Records

 Sisson set a school record of 70 consecutive extra points during his college football career that was passed by Luke Manget during the 2000 football season.
 Sisson also set a school scoring record for kickers during 1990 football season with 84 points which was also passed by Luke Manget during the 1999 football season.
 Manget passed this record with 11 field goals and 53 extra points in 1999, vs. Sisson's 15 field goals and 39 extra points in 1990.

 Sisson set a record of most field goals made in a season with 19 during 1992 football season, which was matched by Luke Manget during 2001 football season.
 Sisson also set a school record for most career field goals with 60.

 Statistics

 Professional career

+Sisson was drafted in the fifth round of the 1993 NFL Draft by the Patriots.
 During his one-year tenure with the Patriots, Sisson had a 53.8% kicking percentage.
 Patriots fans gave him the name "missin' Sisson" However, Sisson achieved a 75.9% field goal percentage with the Minnesota Vikings, improving his NFL career average to 65.5%.